 With that in mind, it’s important to learn the tactics of toxic manipulators, especially when you are starting a new job or attempting to cope with a toxic workplace situation.
 Here are three ways workplace narcissists and sociopaths behave to undermine you, and tips on how to cope.

 It may surprise people to discover that the workers who tend to be targets of harassment and bullying in the workplace happen to be the most skilled.
-According to Forbes (2016), research done by the Workplace Bullying Institute reveals, “People become targets because something about them is threatening to the bully.
+According to Forbes (2016), research reveals, “People become targets because something about them is threatening to the bully.
 Often they are more skilled, more technically proficient, have a higher EQ or people just like them better.
 They are often workplace veterans who mentor new hires.”

 This comes as no surprise to those of us who are survivors of narcissistic abuse – narcissists are notorious for putting down people who threaten them; their envy of others is actually a part of their DSM criteria (American Psychiatric Association, 2013).
 Workplace narcissists will do anything they can to undermine your performance – whether it’s hurling covert or overt insults your way, treating you to backhanded “compliments” and cruel jokes, spreading rumors about you, excluding you from conversations or work-related events and/or degrading your work ethic, personality, and goals.

 Once they learn about what you value and how you obtain your success, they will find insidious methods to sabotage you.
 They do this in order to climb the corporate ladder, to one-up you, and to assuage their own sense of resentment towards you, especially if you happen to be more successful than them, have a better educational background or work history, or have talents outside of the workplace that distinguishes you.
 They may use your assets and ride your coattails in the beginning with starry-eyed admiration, only to try to surpass you later.